mgsosna/mattsosna.com/_posts/careers/2020-12-05-DS-transition-2.md

 ## Predictive modeling
 Predictive modeling is about **taking in data and trying to model the _underlying process_ that generated that data.** Once we understand the underlying rules, we can then generate *predictions* for new data.
 Thinking back to our [weather outside vs. clothing model](#wait-do-i-actually-need-to-learn-stats), we don't need to memorize what clothes to wear for every possible temperature; we just need to use our mental model.

-This section will cover regression, classification, coefficients, and residuals.
+This section will cover regression and classification.
 But before we get started, a quick pro tip: **always plot your data before you start building any models!** This step can help you catch outliers, determine whether feature engineering steps like log transformations are required, and ensure your model is actually describing your data.

 ### Regression
 When we want to predict a *continuous* value, we use regression.
 Here's the equation for linear regression.
 Learn it well!